 DDT is one of the most controversial chemical compounds in recent history.
-It has proven effectiveness as an insecticide, but its potent toxicity isn't limited to insects.
+It has proven effective as an insecticide, but its potent toxicity isn't limited to insects.
 Banned by many countries including the United States, DDT is nonetheless still used -- legally or illegally -- in some places.

 What Is DDT?